dmphillippo/multinma/cran-comments.md

-This is a resubmission, fixing the broken link in the documentation (invalid file URI).
+This is a hotfix release to update deprecated Stan syntax.

 The note "Found the following (possibly) invalid URLs: https://research-information.bris.ac.uk/" is a false-positive.
 The link works in browsers, but the R CMD CHECK curl request